 Just one other way to make a unique, personalized wedding guest book is to include photos inside.

 If you happened to shoot the couple for an engagement session those images would be the perfect choice to include and wonderfully compliment the wedding album that would come later.
 If you didn't get a true engagement session, simply using some other pre-wedding photos you have of the couple would be OK as well.

 Using photos can add some life to the guest book, that might otherwise appear dull and dry.
 Guests could even play off of the photos and leave comments related to the images.
-Simply, throw in a few pictures throughout an album or photo book along with blank pages and you have an awesome, customized wedding token.
+Simply, throw in a few pictures throughout an album or photo book along with blank pages and you have a fantastic, customized wedding token.

 Guest Books Can Be a Meaningful Memento

 I understand when we imagine a big collection of people's names; as if it's some registry, we can quickly write off the need for a wedding signing book.
 But, who said wedding books only have to have signatures?

 Instead, guest books are - and should be - a space for each attendee to do as they wish.
 This could mean succinct, customary wishes; elaborate, meaningful anecdotes; or profound, wisdom of life.
 It could even mean a drawing or picture.
 Providing clients with a book, especially one with ample space, invites their guests to leave more than just a signature and short, cliche wishes.
 Similarly, a book with some space may prompt the couple to ask guests for more than just a few words.

 The ways of getting guests to leave a few words has no set standard, or set rule.
 As the photographer you may even play the 'creative genius' and suggest fun, unique ideas for guests to leave messages for the couple.